Dissecting the Dymocks data breach

 However, as we’ve explored in several discussions (example: this webinar), fraudsters and scammers can use small bits of personal information to cobble together larger views of a target.
 This aids them in a variety of unsavoury tasks and social engineering scams, making it easier to infiltrate systems and dupe targets into making fraudulent payments or revealing sensitive information.

 Aside from the potential for scams, it’s bad enough to contemplate your private information sitting on the dark web at all – a reality that Dymocks leadership has addressed candidly.
-Chief Executive Officer, Mark Newman, has apologised to customers and promised further updates as forensic investigations unfold.
+Chief Executive Officer, Mark Newman, has apologized to customers and promised further updates as forensic investigations unfold.

 “As an Australian-owned family company that has a successful legacy of serving Australian customers for 144 years, I cannot begin to express how devastated the team and I feel about this incident.